 At HCA Virginia, our hospitals have advanced surgical technology, renovated operating rooms and board-certified surgeons in a variety of medical specialties.
-At each facility, your surgical team's goal is the same as yours—to restore you quality of life as quickly as possible.
-To do this, we offer minimally invasive surgical treatments, personalized care and postoperative rehabilitation services.
+At each facility, your surgical team's goal is the same as yours — to restore your quality of life as quickly as possible by offering minimally invasive procedures combined with personalized care and postoperative rehabilitation services.

 Our approach to surgical care

 Our surgeons have passed special board-certification exams and made voluntary commitments to continue training and testing throughout their careers.
 Although they share their knowledge by instructing other surgeons across the country, the surgeon performing your procedure will be one of our board-certified surgeons, not a resident or student.

 Our surgeons are trained to use advanced surgical technology, including minimally invasive techniques, for a wide range of procedures.
 After surgery, our patient-focused care, combined with our extensive network of facilities, gives you access to the integrated care and comprehensive rehabilitation services you need.

 Our specialty surgical services